SNSF Consolidator Grants 2022

 Multiple proposals and duplicate funding:

 A scientific Steering Committee, set up by the Presiding Board of the National Research Council, supervises the evaluation and funding activities related to the SNSF Consolidator Grants call.
 It also ensures application of the SNSF’s best practices and compliance regarding conflicts of interest.
-The Steering Committee is composed of the president of the National Research Council and one to two representatives of each of the research areas (humanities and social sciences; biology and medicine; mathematics, natural and engineering sciences) as well as members of the Specialised Committee Careers.
+The Committee is composed of the President of the National Research Council and representatives of all research areas (social sciences and humanities; biology and medicine; mathematics, natural sciences and engineering) as well as members of the Specialised Committee Careers.
 The evaluation of the submitted proposals is based on the principle of competition.
-Discipline-specific panels will evaluate the proposals in a two-phase procedure.
+In each discipline, applications will be evaluated by a dedicated panel in a single-stage procedure.

 The applications are assessed and rated based on expert reviews and interviews and ranked comparatively to the other proposals.